b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - 👍 use "init" methods instead<!-- .element: class="fragment" -->
 - ⛔ avoid providedIn:root when you can<!-- .element: class="fragment" -->
 ---
-- use ngOnDestroy, takeUntil or untilDestroyed, subscribe closer to your components, not in services.
+- use ngOnDestroy, takeUntil or untilDestroyed, and subscribe closer to your components templates, not in services.
-- initialisation methods helps you to know who and when it is called
+- initialisation methods helps you to know who and when called the method
 - with a constructor, you do not really know explicitly when it is called: the framework does it for you
 - any thing that can be lazy loaded, deferred, instanciated later, should be.